During Covid-19 Endemic

 Neurotherapeutic Pediatric Therapies is offering both in-clinic appointments and telehealth as options for services.
-Available in-clinic appointments are based on scheduling availability, capacity limits, and continued safety for our clients and staff.

 In-Clinic Services